-Leaders who intentionally create and actively encourage a culture of delegation, position their teams well for health and growth.
+Leaders who intentionally create and actively encourage a culture of delegation, partner with and position their teams well for health and growth.
 Of course, too many leaders fear delegation for a variety of reasons and this keeps them, their lead teams and the organization as a whole from reaching their full potential.
 This doesn’t have to be you.
 Learn to multiply your influence through the power of delegation!

 Here are 5 Steps to Delegating Well…

 Resist the temptation to pick someone too quickly, just to meet a need and, let’s face it… get it off your “To Do” list.

 Do your homework.
 Don’t accept the first person to eagerly volunteer or press someone close to you into service just to fill the void.
 Delegate the same way for a short-term project you would hire a full-time staffer, keeping a sense of calling, character, chemistry and competence in mind.

 John Ortberg affirms, “I don’t have a problem with delegation.
 I love to delegate.
 I am either lazy enough, or busy enough, or trusting enough, or congenial enough, that the notion of leaving tasks in someone else’s lap doesn’t just sound wise to me, it sounds attractive.”

 Step 2: Explain simply

 Only expect people to do exceptionally what you have communicated exceptionally well.
 This is all about letting people in on just what they are getting themselves into.
 People are far more likely to partner with you if they are aware of the level of commitment they are agreeing to.
 This means explaining and putting into a simple document the who, what, when, where and how of the role they will be fulfilling and/or task they will be undertaking.